developermo-de/hackerMode/_posts/2016-03-26-open-source-import.markdown

 - daily
 ---

 The worst part of coding for fun is perhaps coding the mundane stuff that gets in the way of cool new things.
-Clearly at this point is's reasonable to import this trivial, mundane thing from a library.
-Well this past week's [npm controversry][npm] certianly displayed this idea taken to the extreme with things such as react [breaking over left-pad][source0].
+It's quite well accepted today to import these trivial and mundane things from library and packages.
+Well this past week's [npm controversry][npm] certianly displayed this idea taken to the extreme when things such as react [broke over left-pad][source0].

 I noticed an interesting debate about this.
 It's around the question of if we've forgotten how to program :P